Assateaque Pony #09557

 This grazing Assateague Island pony appears to be an unusual kind of web-footed horse eating along while standing in the waves of water.
 But this horse is only doing what comes naturally to it on account of where it lives.
 The sandy soil on the island doesn’t produce quality grass or enough of it.
 To survive, the wild horses there have learned to walk out into the salt marsh at low tide and graze on the seagrasses there.
 They know their way through the land-side marshes along the island and how to avoid any deeper spots but they are known to be good swimmers.
 Being rather hardy, an Assateague Island pony surely doesn’t mind getting his feet wet for lunch.

 Despite having survived here on their own for untold centuries, the pony diet of low-quality grass isn’t a very good one.
 Many animals have large bellies and eat constantly to get enough nourishment.

-A bag of BBQ or some skimpy grass?
+A bag of BBQ chips or some skimpy grass?
 You know what I’d take.

 Up Next: Mother Watch #14204